edvin/pillar/docs/concepts/projectors.md

 Projectors must be **pure and idempotent**.
 They are re-invoked during event replays to rebuild read models, so applying the same event multiple times should never produce different results or duplicate data.

+When a projector runs during **replay**, it does so inside a special replay context.
+You can detect this via `EventContext::isReplaying()`, which ensures projectors remain safe even when rebuilding large portions of your read model.

 For example, when updating a database, projectors should use *insert-or-update* logic instead of blindly inserting new records.